Chapter 8:

 Part 2

 “As a matter of fact, I believe it would be an HR violation to continue this conversation about an employee who is currently undergoing mental health treatments.”
-The director went silent, feeling irked by the younger worker’s arrogance.
+The director went silent, irked by the younger worker’s arrogance.
 “I think I’ll take my leave.
 There are a few things I want to do before it gets too late.
 Have a nice evening!”
 Vernon sat back on his chair, disconnecting from the meeting with a groan, long and loud throughout his quiet home.
-“Fucking…hate…that guy!!”
+“Fucking…hate…that guy!”
 He exclaimed exaggeratedly, throwing his arms in the air.

 Raquel leaned her head against his chest in a playful way.
-“Maybe let’s drop the jokes today, alright Vernon?”
+“Maybe let’s drop the jokes today, Vernon?”

 “Tired?”

-“Yeah.”
+“Sore.”
 She affectionately nuzzled her head on his shirt.

 “Dinner?
 Why?”